Scille/parsec-cloud/newsfragments/README.rst

 So for example: ``123.feature.rst``, ``456.bugfix.rst``

-If your PR fixes an issue, use that number here.
-If there is no issue, then submit the PR first, and then use that number to add a news fragment to the PR.
+If your PR fixes an issue, use the issue number here.
+If there is no issue, then submit the PR first, and then use its number to add a news fragment to the PR.

 To check how the release nots will look like for the current version, run::